Kajiih/dotfiles/README.md

 Cross platform tools managed by cross platforms package managers, at least in theory..!

-⚠️ **This repo is tested for SOME configurations only, not a full machine setup from scratch, and only on MacOS (specifically my Mac M2 laptop), so it will have to be fine tuned for other systems and architectures with time.
-Only some files contain templates that separate Mac specific config to platform agnostic config.**
+⚠️ **This config setup is still in early development, don't expect a setup from scratch to be without any sharp edges or errors to fix along the way.**

 ## Usage